poul1x/MarkdownAlertAreas/README.md

 And voila!
 See alert areas in `out.md`.

+## Tested on

+- Typora
+- Hackmd
+- Other editors which support embedding html

 ## Want to change styles?

 All styles are stored as `dict` in script file.
 Change them as you want